Pickelhaupt/EUC-Dash-ESP32/README.md

 ## Introduction
 This is the first draft version of a dashboard for electric unicycles.
 It currently only supports KingSong 67V wheels and ttgo t-watch 2020.
 The interface is still very unpolished but usable.

-I got of help from reading the code from the cedbossneo/palachzzz /WheelLogAndroid project, it spared me from having to reverse engineer the protocol.
+I got a lot of help from reading the code from the cedbossneo/palachzzz /WheelLogAndroid project, it spared me from having to reverse engineer the protocol.

 ## Features